-Even though the cores sometimes can be fixed, replacement is often cheaper.
+Even though the cores sometimes can be fixed, replacement often is cheaper.

 “Generally, a well-maintained brass or copper radiator is going to last much longer,” Darnell says.
 “A brass or copper radiator is going to give you the option of spending around $50 to have the leak repaired, or you can have it re-cored.
 That’s still cheaper than buying a new one.”

 Although aluminum radiators can’t be re-cored, they do have advantages – they are light, cool better and don’t corrode or leak as much.

 Darnell says prices can vary significantly.
 “In the OEM market they might sell a new radiator for $400, or they might sell it for $1,500.”
 New-truck dealers in the Detroit area have lowered prices to compete with the aftermarket, he says.
 “But as you go east, new radiator prices go way up.”
 Different OEMs also charge significantly varying prices for radiators.